dimajix/flowman/docs/spec/relation/jdbcTable.md

 For most cases, it is recommended not to embed the connection, since this prevents reusing the same connection in multiple places.

-The schema is still optional in this case, but it will help [mocking](mock.md) the relation for unittests.
+The schema is still optional in this case, but it will help [mock](mock.md) the relation for unit tests.

 ### Embedding SQL